-int mpz_probab_prime_p (mpz_t n, int reps)
+int mpz\probab\prime\p (const mpz\t n, int reps)

 Determine whether n is prime.
-Return 2 if n is definitely prime, return 1 if n is probably prime (without being certain), or return 0 if n is definitely composite.
+Return 2 if n is definitely prime, return 1 if n is probably prime (without being certain), or return 0 if n is definitely non-prime.

-This function does some trial divisions, then some Miller-Rabin probabilistic primality tests.
-The argument reps controls how many such tests are done; a higher value will reduce the chances of a composite being returned as "probably prime".
-25 is a reasonable number; a composite number will then be identified as a prime with a probability of less than 2^{-50} .
+This function performs some trial divisions, then reps Miller-Rabin probabilistic primality tests.
+A higher reps value will reduce the chances of a non-prime being identified as "probably prime".
+A composite number will be identified as a prime with a probability of less than $4^{-reps}$ .
+Reasonable values of reps are between 15 and 50.